-The rebate computation and payment to the Federal Government, if applicable, is required to be made at least every five-year period an issue remains outstanding and is part of the annual external audit and upon the retirement of an issue.
+The rebate computation and payment to the Federal Government, if applicable, is required to be made at least every five-year period an issue remains outstanding and upon the retirement of an issue.
 The payment is due to the Federal Government within 60 days from either each Rebate Installment Computation Date or Final Rebate Computation Date.
 Failure to comply with these Federal Rebate Requirements could lead to substantial late filing penalties and interest and/or, potentially the loss of tax-exempt status for these bonds and subsequent bonds.

-In September 2008, First Southwest's Asset Management Division, which includes a team of arbitrage rebate specialists that assist municipalities in complying with the tax laws, performed the required services for bonds issued by the City of Corinth from 1994 to 2008.
-Since then, First Southwest Asset Management has continued performing an annual computation to ensure the City's compliance with the Federal Government Requirements.
-The attached 2015-2016 Summary of Rebatable Arbitrage includes the required annual computation for all bonds through September 30, 2016.
+First Southwest Asset Management has performed the annual computation to ensure the City's compliance with the Federal Government Requirements.
+The attached 2016-2017 Summary of Rebatable Arbitrage includes the required annual computation for all bonds through September 30, 2017.